About me

 I am currently a Principal Researcher at the University of Chicago Booth School of Business, working with Baris Ata.
 I obtained my Ph.D. in Statistics from Cornell University, where I was advised by Jim Dai.
 From 2022 to 2024, I worked as an Applied Scientist II at amazon.com.

-📢 I will be on the academic job market in 2025–2026.
+📢 I am on the academic job market in 2025–2026.